The #MeToo Movement, Birth Activism, and the Future of Childbirth Support

 Practicing birth support from a social liberation position, you might act in the following ways:

-- Decide to support only expectant mothers who desire to have natural childbirth or even a home birth, or in general – serve only clients who are aligned with your birth activist philosophy.
+- Decide to support only expectant mothers who desire to have a natural childbirth or even a home birth, or in general – serve only clients who are aligned with your birth activist philosophy.

 - Express your disagreement with your clients’ care-provider, and what you think should be done in the situation.